-Compared to the rest of the Seattle Metropolitan Area market, the Bellevue Square region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Bellevue Square submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 0 listings have been made available, which means new listings might be going fast.
+In the last 90 days, 0 listings have come on the market, which means spaces are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
 About NaN% of the available leases in the Bellevue Square are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 19,590 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are approximately 31 floors.
+Most properties in this region are approximately 31 floors.
 Most buildings in this area were built in 2014.